Overview

 method of the OnfidoConfig.Builder

-, to automatically exit the flow if the user sends the app to background.
+, to automatically exit the flow if the user sends the app to the background.

 This exit action will invoke the userExited(ExitCode exitCode)